Just like with people, too much salt can be dangerous for dogs. How much is too much, and can dogs eat salt in anything other than their main food?

 When dogs eat too much salt at once, it results in salt poisoning, which can be fatal if not treated quickly.
 Symptoms include vomiting, diarrhea, excessive thirst and urination, weakness, seizures, and even death.

-See also: Can Dogs Eat Oatmeal and Oats?
-How to Make Oatmeal for Dogs?
+See also: Can Dogs Eat Cherries?
+Are Dried Cherries Safe for Dogs?

 However, it likely won’t happen from eating human food.
 It’s usually caused by ingesting salt from inedible sources.
 Some of the biggest concerns are seawater and homemade play dough.
 Large amounts of salt are also found in paintballs, along with other toxins.
 Baking soda also contains sodium, and can give your dog sodium ion poisoning.